 In 1975, the Government House Act was passed, mandating the collection, preservation and exhibition of furnishings, archival material and works of art that were original to the House.
 At the same time, a permanent Government House art collection was established.
-It now includes more than 200 historic and contemporary pieces, providing a broad survey of significant Alberta art.
+It now includes more than 200 historic and contemporary pieces, providing a broad survey of significant Canadian art.

 Artworks range from historical to contemporary and represent diverse styles, media and subject matter.
 A large number of the artists represented in the collection were born in Alberta, or lived and worked in the province.
 The collection also holds works by four renowned Canadian artists who were commissioned in the late 19th century by the Canadian Pacific Railway to document the vastness of the Canadian Rockies and promote tourism.

 A portion of the collection is on display at Government House.
 The artwork throughout Government House is rotated on a regular basis.
 On occasion, pieces are loaned to public institutions for major exhibitions.

 To view a selection of the art collection, visit the Provincial Art Collections online.